wpmetabox/docs/_docs/extensions/mb-settings-page.md

 ### Creating a Customizer panel

 The idea behind Customizer support is to map a settings page to a Customizer panel.
 And each meta box in the settings page will be a Customizer section.
-The mapping is quite simple, clear, but very powerful.
+The mapping is quite simple, clear, and extreme powerful.
 It allows you to bring everything in a settings page into the Customizer with a single line of code.

 To bring a settings page to the Customizer, simply select the "Customizer" settings if you use Meta Box Builder, or add `'customizer' => true` if you use code as follows: